donaldonana/FaaS-Benchmark/thumbnaile/README.md

 ## Thumbnaille

-Le benchmark télécharge une image depuis le stockage distant, puis la passe en paramétre à une fonction qui la redimensionne à la taille d'une vignette.
-Upload ensuite la nouvelle version plus petite de l’image.
-Pour les expérimentations, nous avons sélectionné des images de tailles différentes  provenant du jeu de données image-net.
+This benchmark downloads an image from cloud storage, resizes it to a thumbnail size, and then uploads the new smaller version of the image.
+For the experiments, we selected images of different sizes from the image-net dataset mainly used in scientific research for image processing.

 ## How ro run ?
-Nous avons écrit un script bash pour exécuter automatiquement les expérimentation pour ce benchmark.
-Il s'exécute commme suit:
+We wrote a bash script to automatically run the experiments for this benchmark.
+It runs as follows:

-./run.sh ipv4 run update image
+./run.sh &lt;ipv4&gt; &lt;run&gt; &lt;update&gt; &lt;image&gt;

-**ipv4**: l'afresse ipv4 de la machine haute
+**ipv4**: l'afresse ipv4 de la machine host

-**update**: un bolean. if the value is "1" the action was update, or create if does not exist
+**update**: un bolean. if the value is "1" the action will be update, or create if does not exist.

-**run**: un boleann. if the value is "1", the experiment will start, then the action will be invoke n consecutif time.
+**run**: un boleann. if the value is "1", the experiment will start, then the action will be invoke 100 consecutif time.

-**image**: the name of the image file to resize.
+**image**: the name of the image passed as a parameter.

 *example*: ./run.sh 123.13.34.202 1 1 image.png